This year we have allocated £10m to support projects designed to help save 2,000 lives to support commissioned health initiatives and services.

 Patients treated in research active institutions are known to have better results from treatment.
 Those involved in clinical trials may benefit directly from their participation in studies, as well as contributing to the translation of new knowledge into clinical application.
 We are interested in supporting clinical trials in the most common cancers: to improve treatments, monitor patient reported outcomes including quality of life and improve detection and survival rates.
 Trials at any stage are considered from feasibility through to multi-centred phase III trials, but with the caveat that multi-site trials must have a substantial number of patients recruited from Yorkshire.

 Only current Award Holders and staff supported by the Charity on Awards greater than one year in length can apply for Travel Awards to present their work at national and international conferences.
 The maximum Travel Award is £2000.
-Applicants may apply multiple times for Travel Awards but the combined funding will not exceed £2000 in any given three-year time period.
-Reasonable travel costs associated with a named collaborator may be included on the application forms for other Awards where indicated.
+Applicants may apply multiple times for Travel Awards but applications will be prioritised from those who have requested no more than a total of £2000 in a 3 year timeframe.
+Requests exceeding a total of £2000 in 3 years will only be funded as budgets allow.
 Applications for costs already incurred will not be accepted.

-Travel Award application deadlines are 1st February, 1st May, 1st August and 1st November in each year.
+Travel Award application deadlines are mid-day on 15 March, 15 June, 15 September and 15 December in each year.
 To apply, please download and complete the application form below and email to email@example.com.

 As a result of the Charity’s strategic shift to focus on areas of investment closer to patients, we have undertaken a further careful analysis of our portfolio and any Intellectual Property (IP) stemming from our funded work.
 In light of this review, we have made the decision that we will no longer require a formal IP review of papers, abstracts, posters and talks deriving from research awards wholly or partly funded by the charity.
 Of course, if you do have potential IP issues with your Award which you’d like to discuss with us, please do contact us at email@example.com and get in touch with your own Technology Transfer Office.